 If your children aren’t profiting at one corner, they will learn to move to another corner.
 Perhaps they might pivot to offer instead organic locally sourced lemonade.
 By discovering the best corner for business or a preference for local lemons, your child is already well on their way to becoming an entrepreneur.

 Lessons From Raising the Entrepreneurs of Tomorrow

-Learning the fundamentals of finance are important throughout childhood.
+Learning the fundamentals of finance is important throughout childhood.
 By the time these kid-preneurs become adults, they will be better prepared to maneuver through the twists and turns of entrepreneurship.
 The principles of finance are vital in life.
-With critical thinking skills and financial stability learned early-on, your child will be better equipped for success in any business they pursue when they grow up.
+With critical thinking skills and financial stability learned early on, your child will be better equipped for success in any business they pursue when they grow up.